JCKH1016/Mid-Module-Assignment/README.md

 Clone the repository to local directory:

-bash

 git clone git@github.com:JCKH1016/Mid-Module-Assignment.git

 Install dependencies as requirements.txt required.

 ## Usage

-Running Performance Tests
+#Running Performance Tests
 To run the performance tests for both the recursive and iterative implementations, execute the following script:

-bash

 python performance_test.py

-Running Unit Tests
+#Running Unit Tests
 To execute the unit tests, run the following command:

-bash

 python -m unittest test_floyd_warshall.py

 This command will discover and run all the tests defined in the test_floyd_warshall.py.